Tennessee Registered Agent

 You can form your LLC online at the Tennessee Secretary of State website ($50 per member fee, with a minimum fee of $300 and a maximum fee of $3,000).
 After filling in some basic information about your LLC, you’ll be prompted to appoint a registered agent.

 To form your LLC by mail, download the Articles of Organization form ($50 per member fee, with a minimum fee of $300 and a maximum fee of $3,000), fill out the required fields, and submit a physical copy to the Tennessee Secretary of State.
 Your registered agent’s name and contact information will be requested in Section 4.

-To change your Tennessee registered agent, simply fill out a Statement of Change of Registered Agent/Office by Entity or Agent form and submit it to the Tennessee Secretary of State along with the $20 filing fee paid by check, money order, or credit card (online).
+To change your Tennessee registered agent, you will need to fill out the Change of Registered Agent/Office form (Form SS-4534) and submit it to the Tennessee Business Services Division.

 This can be done online, by mail, or in person:

 Nashville, TN 37243-1102